openwebcraft/openwebcraft.com/content/_index.md

     - /contact/
 ---
 # Hej!
-Welcome to my website and occasional (tech) [notes](/notes/).
+Welcome to my website and occasional [writing](https://writing.openwebcraft.com/).
 Enjoy!

 ## About me

 I'm a web developer and Technical Architect — living in and working REMOTE from [Donauwoerth](http://www.donauwoerth.de/) in Bavaria, Germany.

-I’m dedicated to the [Open Web Platform](https://www.w3.org/standards/), web technology and open source software in general.
+I’m dedicated to the [Open Web Platform](https://www.w3.org/standards/), web technology and free and open source software in general.
 I hold a Degree in Business Information Technology.

 This website is hand-crafted with ❤ in Donauwoerth.
 Built by [Hugo](https://gohugo.io/).